Double Taxation applications and claims: Repayment claims from non-residents: The key features

 Closing an enquiry

-- when we have received all the information requested in our enquiry and obtained any necessary report from within Business International, Outward Investment or from any other HMRC office we will close our enquiry
+- when we have received all the information requested in our enquiry and obtained any necessary report from within Business, Assets & International Base Protection Policy team or from any other HMRC office we will close our enquiry

 - when we close an enquiry we will state our conclusions and if we make an amendment to a claim we will explain to the claimant and any tax adviser the reasons for that amendment